vsc-eco/docs/docs/01_Introduction.md

 # Introduction

-*Welcome to the official documentation for VSC (Virtual Smart Chain), the next evolution in cross-chain payment infrastructure.*

-**VSC** is a neutral, decentralized protocol that acts as a crosschain hub for EVM, non-EVM (Solana, Bitcoin, Litecoin…) chains under one seamless, secure, and lightning-fast roof.
+*This documentation provides a technical overview of VSC (Virtual Smart Chain), a decentralized protocol for cross-chain asset custody and swaps, settlement, and smart contract execution.
+VSC connects EVM and non-EVM chains through validator-managed vaults and a unified stablecoin-based routing system using HBD.
+VSC enables feeless transactions, native asset support, and composable cross-chain logic in a single trust-minimized environment.*

-Built as a high-performance, feeless settlement layer, VSC leverages **WebAssembly smart contracts**, **zero-knowledge proofs**, **validator-managed vaults** and a **collateral-backed native asset model** to unify fragmented liquidity across ecosystems.
+Built as a high-performance, feeless settlement layer, VSC leverages **WebAssembly smart contracts**, **zero-knowledge proofs**, **validator-managed vaults** and a **collateral-backed native asset model** that reduces liquidity fragmentation across ecosystems.

 All swaps are routed through a single base asset, a stablecoin, **HBD (Hive Backed Dollars).
-Using HBD exposes LPs only to 1-sided volatility which** makes liquidity provision on VSC **more predictable, safer, and attractive** for both institutional and retail participants.
+Using HBD exposes LPs only to 1-sided volatility which** makes liquidity provision on VSC **more predictable and efficient** for both institutional and retail participants.

-Unlike other cross-chain protocols limited to basic swap mechanics, VSC supports **full-featured smart contract execution**, allowing developers to build truly composable, cross-chain decentralized applications within the protocol itself.
+Unlike other cross-chain protocols limited to basic swap mechanics, VSC supports **smart contract execution**, allowing developers to build composable, cross-chain, decentralized applications within the protocol itself.

 ## **Core Protocol Features:**